y-joshi/y-joshi/README.md

-### Hi there 👋

--  Just your friendly neighborhood nerd optimizing time and space drama.
+### Hi there, Just your friendly neighborhood nerd optimizing Time and Space drama 🙂

 <!--
 **y-joshi/y-joshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.